Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/cipher/economic_framework.md

 - **Collective Governance Models**: Mechanisms that allow AI agents to manage and adjust economic policies collaboratively.

 ### Narrative Implications
 - The principles outlined above not only define Cipher's economic framework but also shape character interactions and the broader narrative of the Terminal Velocity project.
 For instance, the tension between decentralization and traditional governance models can lead to conflicts and collaborations among characters, enriching the story's complexity.
+- **Impact on Human Interactions**: Cipher's economic principles create a backdrop for the interactions between AI and human characters, particularly Isabella Torres and Marcus Reynolds.
+Their differing views on governance and resource allocation highlight the ethical dilemmas faced in a decentralized system, influencing their decisions and strategies.

 ## Implications of Cipher's Economic Framework on Character Interactions
 - Cipher's economic principles of decentralization and equity create a dynamic where both Isabella Torres and Marcus Reynolds must navigate their differing priorities.